+Practicum

+Another way of getting course credit for your work is through a practicum (DRAM 391/393/491/493).
+Practicum credits are awarded for work attached to a production in the academic year and must involve academic exploration of the production.
+The course requires an application that is completed online, an appropriate supervisor and the completion of a reflection paper.
+For course prerequisites, see the University Calendar.

 Overload request:

 If you require a course to graduate that is currently filled, you can request permission to be overloaded into the class by completing the online overload request form.